 Using conditional access strategies allows you to implement and adjust your controls to secure your business without hindering user productivity.

-Microsoft Azure Active Directory, a leader in access management
+Microsoft Entra ID, a leader in access management

-Microsoft Azure Active Directory is a key player in data availability, integrity, confidentiality, and traceability.
+Microsoft Entra ID is a key player in data availability, integrity, confidentiality, and traceability.
 This solution fully integrates into your Microsoft 365 environment, protects access to company apps through strong authentication (MFA) and risk-based contextual and adaptive access policies, and provides seamless user access through single sign-on (SSO).
 This recognized and proven suite of tools is the key for any business adopting an information security model that allows secure data access while maximizing user, app, and device productivity.

 Why choose ITI?